Live Chat

 The Science Behind Standing Desks

-Posted on 29th Jan 2019 in Open Office Furniture, Standing Desks, Ergonomic, Desking and Benching
+Categories: Open Office Furniture, Standing Desks, Ergonomic, Desking and Benching

 Interest in the standing desk alternative to traditional desks has been growing in recent years.
 According to the BBC, standing desks have already become commonplace in Sweden, Finland and Norway (why do those Nordic countries always seem to be ahead of the game?), with some estimates putting the adoption rate at 80 percent of office workers.
 In 2014, Denmark became the first country to mandate that businesses offer a standing desk option to all employees.
 But while spending less time sitting hunched in front of a computer might seem intuitively like a good idea, is there really any science supporting the increased interest?
 Turns out, the answer is yes.